Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 Reduced Interrupt Strategy

-If you don’t have very many classes with short interrupt cooldowns, you probably need to deal with the Sporogenic Probe Droid first, followed by whichever droid you don’t have the Hazard Mitigation for, and saving the one with you do have Hazard Mitigation for last.
+If you don’t have very many classes with short interrupt cooldowns or can’t consistently interrupt 1s casts, you probably need to deal with the Sporogenic Probe Droid first, followed by whichever droid you don’t have the Hazard Mitigation for, and saving the one which you do have Hazard Mitigation for last.

 In this case, you’d focus interrupts on the G30-MN Mining Unit and Sporogenic Probe Droid because you can mitigate the mechanics from the Glacial Preserver with your Thermal Regulator.